barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 ```

 ![](https://github.com/barbaraaboagye/barbaraaboagye.github.io/blob/a22929b7fca24b580f62be82c1afd8b539b3fb69/_posts/images/scholarship%20snapshot.png)

 The libraries used are :
 - `numpy` for numerical operations.
 - `pandas` for data manipulation and DataFrame operations.
-- `matplotlib.pyplot` for data visualization

-The dataset has various headings with a number of missing datas as shown above.
+The dataset has various headings with several missing data as shown above.
 The next step will be to explore the dataset further.

 ### Data Exploration
 Now, let's use the `info()` method to get information about the DataFrame  including data types and the presence of any missing values.